Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Cal and its opponents have combined to put up more than 43.5 points in four of nine games this season.
+- Cal's games this season have gone over 45 points four of nine times.

-- The two teams combine to score 44.9 points per game, 1.4 more than the over/under in this contest.
+- Stanford has combined with its opponents to score more than 45 points in seven of 10 games this season.

+- Saturday's total is 0.1 points higher than the combined 44.9 PPG average of the two teams.

-- The 52.5 points per game these two squads have allowed to opponents this season are 9.0 more than the 43.5 over/under in this contest.
+- This contest's total is 7.5 points under the 52.5 these two squads combine to give up per game in 2021.

-- The average total in Golden Bears games this season is 49.9, 6.4 points more than Saturday's over/under of 43.5.
+- Golden Bears games this season feature an average total of 49.9 points, a number 4.9 points higher than Saturday's over/under.

-- The 53.3 PPG average total in Cardinal games this season is 9.8 points more than this game's over/under.
+- The 45-point total for this game is 8.3 points below the 53.3 points per game average total in Cardinal games this season.

 Cal Stats and Trends

-- This season, the Golden Bears have just one against the spread win in four games as a favorite of 5 points or more.
+- The Golden Bears have covered the spread once this season when favored by 1.5 points or more (in five chances).

-- Cal's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Cal has gone over the point total in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- Cal is 2-1 against the spread and 2-1 overall this season when the team puts up more than 30.3 points.
+- Cal is 2-1 against the spread and 2-1 overall this season when the team scores more than 30.3 points.

-- The Golden Bears have six giveaways this season, while the Cardinal have six takeaways .
+- The Golden Bears have six turnovers this season, equal to the number of takeaways for the Cardinal.

 - Find the latest spread and moneyline odds for Cal at SISportsbook.